Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Proof of Lemma

 \section{Proof of Lemma \ref{lem:numberoflevels}}

-\begin{proof} For this purpose, we assume $\Lambda=a\mathbb{Z}^n$ where $a$ is determined by the flatness factor condition and $\Lambda'=b\mathbb{Z}^n$ where $b$ is to be estimated.
+\begin{proof} For this purpose, we assume $\Lambda=a\mathbb{Z}^n$ and $\Lambda'=b\mathbb{Z}^n$ where $a, b$ are scaling parameters to be estimated.
 We note that for all partition chains in \cite{forney6}, this is always possible: if the bottom lattice does not take the form of $b\mathbb{Z}^n$, one may simply further extend the partition chain (which will lead to an upper bound on $r$).